instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 A SVM is a great machine learning technique to classify data.
 Now that we know a little about SVM's we can show the advantages and disadvantages to using this classifier.
 The pros to SVM's:
-- Effective in classifying higher dimesional space
+- Effective in classifying higher dimensional space
 - Saves space on memory because it only uses the support vectors to create the optimal line.
 - Best classifier when data points are separable